jkingandy/automated-drop-tower/README.md

 project.

-I am very proud of this control code, and I think it serves as a good example of my willingness and ability to learn new and challenging skills, attention to detail, capacity for troubleshooting, and creativity when solving problems.
+I am very proud of this control code, and I think it serves as a good example of my willingness and ability to learn new and challenging skills, attention to detail, capacity for troubleshooting, and creativity when solving technical problems.